 While it’s heartbreaking, and we need to be more careful as a movement, most of the blame lies on the very police force we are attempting to hold accountable.
 They quite often instigate the violence:

-These recordings are a drop in the bucket, but we cannot stop demanding justice–no matter how difficult it may be.
+These recordings are a drop in the bucket compared to what’s out there.
+We cannot stop demanding justice, no matter how difficult it is to obtain.

 Be the first to know when we release new content: